Bed Preparation and Planting

 Give Them a Little Help

-I use Ironite as a soil amendment to lower the PH in my gardens.
+I used to use Ironite as a soil amendment to lower the PH in my gardens.
 High desert soil is more alkaline than acidic.
 Most plants thrive in slightly acidic soil because that pH affords them good access to all nutrients.
-There are other products that will do the same job.
-This was recommended to me years ago and seems to do the trick.

 Fertilizing can be a bit tricky in the high desert garden.
 There are many drought tolerant perennials for our type of garden that not only do not care about fertilizer but actually will not tolerate it.
 It is not a good idea to apply fertilizer on new plants as it can burn the roots.
 Leave any application until the following spring.